gvwilson/sensibleadventures/nardica/nardica.md

 Uncle Jack demanded.

 "Some kind multipath radar rig,"
-Wales said.
+Wales muttered.
-"They didn't have it three days ago."
+"They sure as hell didn't have it three days ago."

 "Is that bad?"
 Iffy asked anxiously.